scala/docs.scala-lang/_overviews/FAQ/index.md

 ### How can a method in a superclass return a value of the “current” type?

-Using `this.type` won't work.
+First, note that using `this.type` won't work.
 People often try that, but `this.type` means "the singleton type of this instance", a different and too-specific meaning.
+Only `this` itself has the type `this.type`; other instances do not.

+What does work?
 Possible solutions include F-bounded polymorphism _(familiar to Java programmers)_, type members, and the [typeclass pattern](http://tpolecat.github.io/2013/10/12/typeclass.html).